evmos/evmos/docs/validators/mainnet.md

 ## Run a Mainnet Validator

 ::: tip
-For more details on how to configure your validator, follow the validator [setup](./setup/setup.md) instructions.
+For more details on how to run your validator, follow the validator [these](./setup/run_validator.md) instructions.
 :::

 ```bash